RebeccaKessler/Machine_Learning/README.md

 **Random Forest**

-Random forest is an ensemble learning method that constructs multiple decision trees during training and outputs the mode of the classes (classification) or the mean prediction (regression) of the individual trees.
+The last basic model that we tried is the Random Forest Classifier.
+Random Forest is an ensemble learning method that constructs multiple decision trees during training and outputs the mode of the classes of the individual trees.
 It improves upon the decision tree algorithm by reducing overfitting and increasing accuracy.

-**Comparison between the basic models**
-TALK ABOUT THE ACCURACY OF INDIVIDUAL CLASSES OF EACH MODEL
+The Random Forest Classifier without any parameter specified, outputed an accuracy of 40.4%.
+Once again, the accuracy of the A1 class (77.7%) is disproportionately higher than the accuracy of the other classes (30% on average).

+SAY WHYYYY ???

+Like for the other models, we looped over model some model parameters to find the optimal ones.
+In this case, the parameters are the same as for the Decision Tree Classifier, with an additional one:

+- **N estimators** : This parameter specifies the number of decision trees to be included in the random forest.
+Increasing the number of estimators generally improves the performance of the model by reducing overfitting.
+However, at the same time, it increases computational cost.

+This method gives as best parameters N estimators: 11, Criterion: entropy, Max depth: 10 for an accuracy of 34.8%, not representing an improvement compared to the initial accuracy of 40.4%.

+Then we performed hyperparameter tuning using GridSearchCV, which gave as optimal parameters N estimators: 9, Criterion: entropy, Max depth: 8.
+This, once again, doesn't seem to have worked as the accuracy obtained with those parameters is 29.6%, significantly lower than 40.4%.

+Finally, we retrained the Random Forest Classifier on the full training data and tested it on the unlabelled test data.
+We obtain an accuracy of

+TEST ON KAGGLE AND ADD ACCURACY

 # Other Techniques
 Our best performing models are based on CamemBert and Flaubert.
 Both of these models are large language models that were pretrained on French texts (CamemBert on the OSCAR corpus and Flaubert on a diverse French corpus, including sources such as Common Crawl, Wikipedia, and other text sources).
 While CamemBert is based on RoBERT (Robustly Optimized BERT) which is an optimized version of the original BERT model, Flaubert is directly based on Bert.
 The CamemBert base model consists of 12 layers, 12 attention heads, 768 hidden size and a total paramterers of 110 million.
 Flaubert has the same amount of layers, attention heads, and hidden size but slightly more parameters.